KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 1) Type "3" using keyboard to select "Exit"
 2) Hit "Enter" using keyboard
 3) The application should close

-**Showcase Mode**

-This mode will auto run through all inputs and outputs without the user having to input values at each step.
-This saves time for testers.
-How to trigger:
-1) Type "testingtesting123" on your keyboard when prompted for your name
-2) Hit enter on your keyboard
-3) Watch the program play itself
-4) Manually exit the program once the showcase is over

 **Frequently Asked Questions**